 Lymphopoiesis (lymphocyte production)

-- B cells mature in the bone marrow.
+- Location: initially in the bone marrow

 - Central tolerance: apoptosis induced in autoreactive cells (respond to self-antigens)